ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

 https://www.brookings.edu/blog/techtank/2020/04/21/managing-health-privacy-and-bias-in-covid-19-public-surveillance/

-Parts of this piece disturb me but I also appreciate the out-of-the box thinking here, including if liability insurance should play an role in #ImmunityCredentials.
-But we need to be careful as liability law & courts are slow & expensive, and lives as wergild are often unjust. https://www.economist.com/europe/2020/04/23/privacy-in-a-pandemic ** The economist clearly has not heard my #Foremenbrance WWII story to know why Northern Europe has a privacy “religion”.
-After 75 years the editorial memory has forgotten.
+The economist clearly has not heard my #Foremenbrance WWII story to know why Northern Europe has a privacy “religion”.
+After 75 years the editorial memory has forgotten. https://www.economist.com/europe/2020/04/23/privacy-in-a-pandemic

 https://www.bloomberg.com/news/articles/2020-04-19/nigerian-union-ends-threat-to-halt-oil-exports-as-staff-released (not IC specific, but example of misuse of emergency powers)
 Pre-COVID19 requirements for "medical authorization to travel"